openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 ## 1. Purpose

 Performing configuration management and handling configuration drift is one of the main features of a higher-level management system or orchestrator.
-The configuration management tasks are not concerned about the state data and focus on effective retrieval and push of the configuration values.
+Configuration drift occurs when a device's configuration changes independently of the expected configuration defined by the management system.
+Such changes may arise from manual interventions, automated processes outside the management system, or unexpected behavior.
+When drift is detected, the management system can either revert the configuration back to the expected configuration or incorporate the change by updating its records to include the new configuration as the expected configuration.
+The configuration management tasks focus on the effective retrieval and push of configuration values.

 Thus, having a synchronized configuration view between the management system and the network elements is key to enabling robust and near real-time